LoveCrafts

 Challenge

-LoveCrafts, facing the end of Magento 1 support, had to choose the replacement for its commerce platform.
-Going with Magento 2 - as it was the natural successor of “number one” - seemed to be a natural option.
-However, soon it occurred that switching to it doesn’t necessarily make things smoother than going with completely different vendors.
+When faced with the end of Magento 1 support, LoveCrafts had to choose a replacement for its commerce platform.
+Opting for Magento 2, as the natural successor to "number one," initially seemed like the logical choice.
+However, it soon became apparent that switching to Magento 2 didn't necessarily make things smoother than going with completely different vendors.

-The company considered “headless architecture” an obvious development direction, especially that headless architecture was already built for community and content.
-Expanding it to commerce was a no-brainer.
+The company considered " headless architecture " an obvious development direction, especially since headless architecture had already been established for community and content.
+Expanding it to include commerce was a no-brainer.

-LoveCrafts’ backend had to cover the issues with finding the information and storing the business logic; the primary requirement for the frontend, on the other hand, was that it should be as lightweight as possible for the sake of empowering omnichannel strategy (the company already has an iOS app that communicates to the community and content APIs), and increasing performance.
+LoveCrafts' backend had to address issues related to information retrieval and business logic storage.
+Conversely, the primary requirement for the frontend was that it should be as lightweight as possible to support the omnichannel strategy (the company already had an iOS app that communicates with the community and content APIs) and to enhance performance.

 Nevertheless, it was the APIs that were crucial to assemble every part of the system and make them cooperate smoothly, which - given the level of business logic complication - was quite a challenge.